kube-rs/controller-rs/README.md

 Otherwise, run without the `telemetry` feature via: `cargo run`.

 ### Local Config
 You need a valid local kube config with rbac privilages described in the [deployment.yaml](./yaml/deployment.yaml).
+A default `k3d` setup will work.

 ### In-cluster Config